Fielding H. Yost: Point-a-minute

 Yost's first Michigan team in 1901 outscored its opposition by a margin of 550–0 en route to a perfect season and victory in the inaugural Rose Bowl on January 1, 1902, over Stanford, the team Yost had coached the year before.
 From 1901 to 1904, Michigan did not lose a game, and was tied only once in a legendary game with the Minnesota Golden Gophers that led to the establishment of the Little Brown Jug trophy.
 Yost's teams used the short punt formation.
 He also developed a play called "Old 83" resembling an option.

 Before Michigan finally lost a game to Amos Alonzo Stagg's Chicago Maroons squad at the end of the 1905 season, they had gone 56 straight games without a defeat, the second longest such streak in college football history.
 During their first five seasons under Yost, Michigan outscored its opponents 2,821–42, earning the Michigan team the nickname "Point-a-Minute."
 The team featured running back Willie Heston, who Yost called the greatest player he ever saw.

 In 1904, Germany Schulz stood up from the center position and created the position of linebacker.
 Yost was horrified at first, but came to see the wisdom in Schulz's innovation.

 Independent

+In 1906, Michigan president James Burrill Angell called for a series of conference meetings to further regulate football, leading to new rules such as limiting football teams to no more than five games and players to three years of eligibility.
+One of the new rules would require the football coach to be a full-time employee of the university, leading to Yost's opposition to the changes.
+Ultimately Yost won out and convinced Michigan's board to support him over Angell and against the conference.
+In April 1907, Michigan was voted out of the conference for refusing to adhere to the new league rules.

 In 1908, Michigan lost to Penn 29–0, the worst defeat suffered by a Michigan team during the Yost era.
 Yost said of Schulz's performance: "He gave the greatest one-man exhibition of courage I ever saw on a football field."

 In 1909, Michigan suffered its first loss to Notre Dame.
 In 1910, Michigan was led by All-Americans Albert Benbrook and Stanfield Wells and played its only undefeated season of the independent years, compiling a 3–0–3 record.

 In 1916, John Maulbetsch led Michigan to one of its finest records.
 The Wolverines won seven straight games.